gatsbyjs/gatsby/docs/docs/how-to/styling/tailwind-css.md

 }
 ```

-3. Apply these additional styles to the browser
+Tailwind will swap these directives out at build-time with all of the styles it generates based on your configured design system.

+3. Import this file into your `gatsby-browser.js`

-In `gatsby-browser.js` add an import rule for your Tailwind directives and custom CSS so that they are accounted for in build.
+In `gatsby-browser.js` add an import rule for your Tailwind directives and custom CSS to pull them into your site.

 ```js:title=gatsby-browser.js
 import "./src/css/index.css"